How Long Does It Take to Become a Profitable Day Trader?

 Months 1-3

-You're absorbing everything: terminology, chart patterns, market structure, platform mechanics.
+You're soaking up terminology, chart patterns, market structure, how the platform works.
 Everything is new.
-You might paper trade or use very small size.
-This phase feels productive because you're gaining knowledge quickly.
+You might be paper trading or trading micros.
+The phase feels productive because you're learning fast.

-The trap here is thinking that learning faster means you'll be profitable faster.
-It doesn't.
+The trap is thinking that learning faster means you'll be profitable faster.
+Nope.
 This phase builds the vocabulary.
-The real work hasn't started yet.
+The actual work hasn't started.

 The Humbling Phase